hp4k1h5/ephemeris/README.md

 **:EphemerisToggleTask**
 Toggle state of task item under cursor through items provided in `g:ephemeris_toggle_list`.
-The last character in the string is the complete item, used by e.g.  `EphemerisFilterTasks`
+The last character in the string is the "completed" item, used by e.g. `EphemerisFilterTasks`.
+If no task item is present a new one will be created, using the left-most item in the `g:ephemeris_toggle_list`.

 **:EphemerisPrintAgenda**
 Print [date]'s agenda composed of grepped lines found in files found in